dotlang/language/doc/RFE.md

 `let x:Map[string, int] = ["A":1, "B":2]`
 So if type is specified in the context (function output, function argument, binding has a type), compiler will call appropriate functions.
 If not, it will call default ones.

-? - What happens to string concatentation?
+Y - What happens to string concatentation?
 `let a := ["AB", "CD", "EF"]`.
 Is it a string? or array of strings? or binary?
 String is binary.
 The size of that binary is specified by the compiler.
 `a` is `"ABCDEF"` which is 6 characters in a binary data.
 If you call `get` for the string, it will give you the character.